 of lotion to your skin before going to bed.

-Another night option is to diffuse melissa for 30 minutes before bedtime.
+Another night option is to diffuse a few drops of the essential oil for 30 minutes before bedtime.

 Blend oils.
 Stir blend into a warm/hot bath.
 Soak for 30 minutes to help ease feelings of frustration or sadness.

 Use this inhaler blend when you feel overwhelmed.